January 29, 2020 (Updated January 31)

 UPDATE January 31, 2020:

-Since publishing, we’ve learned that Dr. Stephen Haas (shown on the 9th position of the doctor chart) was the Plan’s Medical Director at the time, though his pay was shown in the same manner as the “Neutral Physicians.”
+Since publishing, we’ve learned that Disability is filing under a separate and different EIN.
+We’ve also learned that Dr. Stephen Haas (shown on the 9th position of the doctor chart) was the Plan’s Medical Director at the time, though his pay was shown in the same manner as the “Neutral Physicians.”
 On information and belief, Dr. Haas resigned because the NFL and NFLPA were resistant to his proposals to improve disability procedures that would provide transparent and reproducible results.
 This information explains why his pay drops off abruptly after three years.

 Unfortunately, we’ve also learned that a new Medical Director was jointly appointed in May 2019 by the NFL and NFLPA.
 Dr. Aakash Shah, of Kansas City Sports Medicine, replaced the prior Medical Director, Allan Jackson.
 I find his appointment curious in that he is one of the shortest tenured orthopaedists on the panel.
 Aside from that, NFLPA’s approval of Dr. Shah seems problematic in that I’m unaware of any positive outcomes from his evaluations.
 In his position as Medical Director, his vote is the tie-breaker if the NFL and NFLPA appointed Disability Committee are deadlocked regarding an initial disability decision including brain injury cases.
 I find it troubling that an orthopedist would be making decisions outside his area of specialization reminiscent of the NFL’s Dr. Elliott Pellman, the rheumatologist who headed the bogus research for the NFL’s Mild Traumatic Brain Injury Committee for a number of years.